mahdiHash/mahdiHash/README.md

 - I'm really interested in open-source projects and love to contribute to them :)

-- I know JavaScript and I'm currently learning TypeScript,
+- I know JavaScript and TypeScript,

-- I'm learning JS and TS to work with Node.js and not to be a front-end developer (I'm tooooo lazy for front),
+- I use JS and TS to develop apps with Node.js and not to be a front-end developer (I'm tooooo lazy for front),

 - The languages I like to learn next are Python and Go, but when?
 Who knows? `\_(o_0)_/`,